 Another great idea is to get into a group fitness strength training class.
 This is a less intimidating way to get started and in most gyms, you will find people of all ages and abilities attending; just ask the instructor if it is the right level for you.
 Strength training at home is another possibility.
 By joining GHU TV you are spending a minimal amount and getting the personal training of experts like Chris Freytag and others who will do the workout with you providing the expertise needed to do it correctly!
 Just pick up a pair of dumbbells, bring them home, and get started.
 Keep in mind that if you are afraid to pick up the weights you can even use your own bodyweight to build strength through moves like push-ups, lunges, and squats.
 Strength training for as little as 20 minutes two to three times a week can build enough muscle to increase your resting metabolic rate (RMR) over time.

 3. Try HIIT Workouts

-High Intensity Interval Training (HIIT) is where you exert maximum effort through quick, intense bursts of exercise followed by short recovery periods, and it’s a great way to amp up your weight loss.
-If you’re currently only using doing steady state cardio workouts like jogging or elliptical weight loss exercises, for example, you could benefit from incorporating HIIT workouts to your regimen.
+High-Intensity Interval Training (HIIT) is where you exert maximum effort through quick, intense bursts of exercise followed by short recovery periods, and it’s a great way to amp up your weight loss.
+If you’re currently only using doing steady state cardio workouts like jogging or elliptical weight loss exercises, for example, you could benefit from incorporating HIIT workouts into your regimen.
 Because the intervals get your heart rate more elevated, they help you work harder, not longer.
 Studies show that HIIT also burns more fat than other workouts.
-If you’re looking to try HIIT for the first time, check out these HIIT workouts on Get Healthy U TV!

 4. Eat Clean, Protein-Rich Foods